ollama/ollama/docs/troubleshooting.md

 cat ~/.ollama/logs/server.log
 ```

-On Linux, the logs can be found with this command:
+On Linux systems with systemd, the logs can be found with this command:

 ```shell
 journalctl -u ollama
 ```

+If you are manually running `ollama serve` in a terminal, the logs will be on that terminal.

 If you need help interpreting what you see, try signing in to the Discord at [discord.gg/ollama](https://discord.gg/ollama).